-In collaboration with leading researchers and research institutions in the region, including the Universidad Rafael Landívar, Programa Salvadoreño sobre Desarrollo y Medio Ambiente (PRISMA), Instituto Centroamericano de Estudios Fiscales (ICEFI) and the Facultad Latinoamericana de Ciencias Sociales – Costa Rica (FLACSO-CR), CLALS is engaged in an ambitious project about the composition and role of Central American elites who have long played an enormous role in shaping the political and economic landscape of Central America.
-This two-year program of research, dialogue, and publication is funded by the Ford Foundation.
+In collaboration with leading researchers and research institutions in the region, including the Universidad Rafael Landívar, Programa Salvadoreño sobre Desarrollo y Medio Ambiente (PRISMA), Instituto Centroamericano de Estudios Fiscales (ICEFI) and the Facultad Latinoamericana de Ciencias Sociales–Costa Rica (FLACSO-CR), CLALS is engaged in an ambitious project about the composition and role of Central American elites who have long played an enormous role in shaping the political and economic landscape of Central America.
+This multi-year program of research, dialogue, and publication is funded by the Ford Foundation.

 The investigation explores historical context, transformation and continuity in elite composition as well as how elites relate to the economic, political, and social orders in the five core countries of the isthmus – Guatemala, El Salvador, Nicaragua, Honduras and Costa Rica.
 We aim, in the first instance, to fill an important scholarly gap.
 Alexander Segovia’s book on the structural transformation of the Salvadoran economy during the 1990s (Cambio estructural, politicas macroeconomicas y pobreza en El Salvador), and useful historical studies published during the 1980s and 1990s (e.g. Jeffery Paige’s Coffee and Power: Revolution and the Rise of Democracy in Central America and James Mahoney’s The Legacies of Liberalism: Path Dependence and Political Regimes in Central America) followed a long tradition of analogous works produced during the 1960s (e.g. Torres Rivas’ classic analysis Interpretación del desarrollo social centroamericano) that have not been matched in the contemporary period.